Tebza17/API-understanding/README.md

 * [Designing HTTP Interfaces and RESTful Web Services](https://www.youtube.com/watch?v=zEyg0TnieLg)
 * [API Facade Pattern](http://apigee.com/about/resources/ebooks/api-fa%C3%A7ade-pattern), by Brian Mulloy, Apigee
 * [Web API Design](http://pages.apigee.com/web-api-design-ebook.html), by Brian Mulloy, Apigee

+## RESTful URLs

+### General guidelines for RESTful URLs
+* A URL identifies a resource.
+* URLs should include nouns, not verbs.
+* Use plural nouns only for consistency (no singular nouns).
+* Use HTTP verbs (GET, POST, PUT, DELETE) to operate on the collections and elements.
+* You shouldn’t need to go deeper than resource/identifier/resource.
+* Put the version number at the base of your URL, for example http://example.com/v1/path/to/resource.
+* URL v. header:
+    * If it changes the logic you write to handle the response, put it in the URL.
+    * If it doesn’t change the logic for each response, like OAuth info, put it in the header.
+* Specify optional fields in a comma separated list.
+* Formats should be in the form of api/v2/resource/{id}.json